fatkodima/pluck_in_batches/README.md

 * `:finish` - Specifies the primary key value to end at, inclusive of the value.
 * `:error_on_ignore` - Overrides the application config to specify if an error should be raised when an order is present in the relation.
+* :cursor_column - Specifies the column(s) on which the iteration should be done.
+  This column(s) should be orderable (e.g. an integer or string).
+Defaults to primary key.
 * `:order` - Specifies the primary key order (can be `:asc` or `:desc`).
 Defaults to `:asc`.

 ## Development